Blake Lively says Justin Baldoni Made 2 Other Cast Members Feel "Uncomfortable"

 Blake also claims the women — who are unnamed in the amended complaint -- gave Blake "permission to share the substance of their communications” and “they will testify and produce responsive documents in the discovery process.”

-In addition, Blake claims a female cast member reported her concerns to Sony's Ange Gianetti and a producer on the film after Lively had already aired her grievances to film executives.
+In addition, Blake claims a female cast member reported her concerns to Sony's Ange Giannetti and a producer on the film after Lively had already aired her grievances to film executives.

-Blake says the female cast member had strong reservation about coming forward, but she did anyway because she felt the movie was "suffering as a result of Mr. Baldoni’s behavior."
-Gianetti, Blake says, "shared those concerns with Wayfarer."
+Blake says the female cast member had strong reservations about coming forward, but she did anyway because she felt the movie was "suffering as a result of Mr. Baldoni’s behavior."
+Giannetti, Blake says, "shared those concerns with Wayfarer."

 Blake says Baldoni wrote in an email to the female cast member that "he was aware of her concerns, and that adjustments would be made,” but Wayfarer “took no actions to investigate this reported conduct, nor did it implement any protections at that time.”